bbkr/exodus/README.md

 ## Outline

 This is step-by-step guide of a very tricky process.
 And the worst thing you can do is to panic because your product is collapsing under its own weight and you have a lots of pressure from clients.
 Whole process may take weeks, even months.
 Will use significant amount of human and time resources.
 And will pause new features development.
 Be prepared for that.
-And do not rush to the next stage until you are sure absolutely sure the current one is completed.
+And do not rush to the next stage until you are absolutely sure the current one is completed.

 So what is the plan?